meyermeyer/HomeSpotter-word-search/README.md

+#GALLERY OF MY LIFE
+This is a photo gallery app.
+Users can like photos and a like counter displays below each one.
+Clicking on the photo displays an image description.

+Users can add new image URLs and descriptions and delete existing photos.

+#Built With
+Node
+JavaScript
+React
+PostgreSql
+materialUI

+#Getting Started
+Download this project.
+npm install
+npm run server
+npm run client

+#Prerequisites
+node.js
+pg

+#Completed Features
+add new photo feature
+like counter
+like button
+delete button
+image description displays on click of photo

+#Next Steps
+conditional rendering to fix "1 likes" gammatical error complete materialUI formatting for consistency add Uppy option for users to upload their own photos change interface from 'likes' to the 'cute' or 'terrible' app.

+ Feature c
+Deployment
+Add additional notes about how to deploy this on a live system

+Authors
+Name of author(s)
+Acknowledgments
+Hat tip to anyone who's code was used

+##INSTRUCTIONS
 # React - Gallery of My Life

 Before you get started make sure to look through the code that has been provided.
 Server side code to retrieve data (`GET`) and like a photo (`PUT`) have been provided for you.
 For practice, we recommend testing out these routes in Postman.
 You should not need to modify these routes for base mode.